As you know, I am laser-focused on improving my financial mindset.

 - how to budget

-Here a few creative ideas that I have sourced.
+Here a few creative ideas that I have sourced around the topic of teaching children about money.

 They are inspired from UK money bloggers and others - I hope it helps you make a start.